- Reviewed on: 7 June 12

 - RRP: £199 (32 GB)/£239 (1 32GB)

-The Google Nexus 7 (2013) is more expensive than the original but sees a small change in the design, while its exceptional screen and added rear camera help justify this price hike.
-It’s still lacking a microSD card slot but for many people with be the best 7in tablet around.
+The 2013 Google Nexus 7 is more expensive than the original and sees only a small change in the design, while its exceptional screen and added rear camera help justify this price hike.
+It's still lacking a microSD card slot but for many people with be the best 7in tablet around.